pivotal/docs-tap/multicluster/about.md

 # Overview of multicluster Tanzu Application Platform

-Tanzu Application Platform can be installed in various topologies to reflect a customer's existing landscape.
-VMware has tested and recommends the multicluster topology for production usage.
-Flexibility and choice are core to Tanzu Application Platform's design, so none of the implementation recommendations are set in stone.
+You can install Tanzu Application Platform in various topologies to reflect your existing landscape.
+VMware has tested and recommends the multicluster topology for production use.
+Since flexibility and choice are core to Tanzu Application Platform's design, none of the implementation recommendations are set in stone.

 The multicluster topology uses the [profile capabilities](../overview.md#profiles-and-packages) supported by Tanzu Application Platform.
-Each cluster assumes one of the three multicluster-aligned profiles:
+Each cluster adopts one of three multicluster-aligned profiles:

 - **Build:** Transforms source revisions to workload revisions; specifically, hosting workloads and supply chains.